jthies/dcse-summerschool/README.md

 ./build-container.sh
 ```

 in the main directory of the repository.
 Running this script will set up a docker image with the flag `frosch_demo` as described above.
-Since all the above mentioned software will be installed, **this step will take some time**.
+Since all the above mentioned software will be installed, **this step will take some time (> 1 hour)**.

 In order to **test if the Trilinos and FROSch installation has been successful**, [run the docker container](#running-the-docker-container) (see below) and run the Trilinos tests using